In Windows 7, click Start > Control Panel > Network and Sharing Center > Change adapter settings.

 In Windows 10, click Start > Settings > Control Panel > Network and Internet > Network and Sharing Center > Change adapter settings.

-In the list of network connections that opens, select the connection that you are using to connect to your ISP (Wi-Fi or Ethernet).
+In the list of network connections that opens, select the connection you are using to connect to your ISP (Wi-Fi or Ethernet).
 Right-click on the connection and click 'Status' in the drop-down list.

 In the window that opens, click the 'Details...' button.